Kitware/CMake/Help/command/find_package.rst

 .. warning::

   Setting :variable:`CMAKE_FIND_FRAMEWORK` or :variable:`CMAKE_FIND_APPBUNDLE`
-  to values other than ``FIRST`` (the default) will cause CMake searching for CPS files in an order that is different from the order specified by CPS.
+  to values other than ``FIRST`` (the default) will cause CMake to search for
+  |CPS| files in an order that is different from the order set forth in the
+  specification.

 The set of installation prefixes is constructed using the following steps.
 If ``NO_DEFAULT_PATH`` is specified all ``NO_*`` options are